rugved1991/Tic-Tac-Toe-Java/README.md

 # Tic-Tac-Toe-Java
 This is a 2 player game Tic-Tac-Toe.
 Written in Java.

+Export the Java project as a Runnable Jar file.
 Save the jar file of the game on your computer.
 Use this jar file to run the game.

 #How to run this game